markolbert/FileLocator/readme.md

-# File Utilities: Overview
+# File Locator

-This library simplifies the *reading* of CSV, JSON and Excel streams and the *writing* of JSON and Excel files which contain tabular data.

-It also includes methods for searching directories for files, and ensuring, if necessary, that they can be written.
+This library includes methods for searching directories for files, and ensuring, if necessary, that they can be written.

+This library requires Net9 and has nullability enabled.

+You can find the library's GitHub repository [here]().

+The change log is available [here](docs/changes.md).

 ## Dedication